Opposition to Unconstitutional and Immoral Wars is the Only Way to Respect Our Troops

 The city of Hue, not far from DaNang, was poorly defended by ARVN troops, and fell immediately.
 The Communist flag waved over Hue January 31, 1968.

-The 1st Marines were tasked with rescuing those trapped by the sudden attack, and with beginning an effort to clear the city of Communist forces and partisans.
+The 1st Marines were tasked with rescuing those trapped by the sudden attack, and began an effort to clear the city of Communist forces and partisans.

 Led by legendary Col. Stanley S. Hughes, they fought their way house by house, often engaging in brutal hand to hand combat, to the heart of the city.
 They spent the next month clearing Hue.